What is Gross Margin Scheme?

 Applying for the Scheme

-If you have previously received IRAS' approval to use the scheme, you can continue to do so as long as you still satisfy the conditions in the Form.
-You do not need to submit the Form again to IRAS.
+If you have previously received IRAS' approval to use the scheme, you can continue to use the scheme so long as you still satisfy the conditions in the Form.
+You do not need to submit the Form again.
+You would have to re-apply for the use of the scheme if there is a change of taxable person (e.g. when there is a change in business constitution), since the scheme is not transferable from one taxable person to another.

 If I sell used goods using the Gross Margin Scheme, can I issue a tax invoice to my customers?